 - We will then bring you back into the building via the fire-protected lift or the main entrance.

 As well as sound, the fire alarms have flashing lights to alert hearing-impaired visitors.
 Please contact a member of staff if you have visual impairment and would like help in leaving the building.

 Reference Services staff will be happy to discuss any queries you may have about facilities in the George IV Bridge Building.
 You'll find contact information on our General Reading Room enquiries page.

 Your views on our service

 We recognise the importance of getting the views of disabled people in order to develop our service.
-If you have visited the Library, please take a few minutes to complete this survey and email it to us at firstname.lastname@example.org.
-All responses will be entirely confidential.
-Contact us if you would like us to send you the survey in another format.
+If you have visited the Library and would like to comment on our services, please use our comments form.